| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 debriefing session to see if we could get a better picture of the exact

+nature of the unusual debris that precipitated the Roswell story.
 Being fully aware of the pitfalls in the use of hypnosis for memory

 retrieval, I decided that it still might be an avenue worth pursuing.
 In